stormpath/stormpath-sdk-node/docs/app/views/application.md

       <td>`authenticationRequest`</td>
       <td>`object`</td>
       <td>required</td>
       <td>Object with two required name/value pairs: `username` and `password` and one optional `accountStore`.  `username` can be either a username or email address. `password` is the _raw_ password submitted directly by your application user.
 Stormpath hashes and encrypts this value securely automatically - you don't have to do anything special before submitting to Stormpath.
-If you desire to target a specific `accountStore`, then provide reference to the `accountStore` in options.</td>
+If you desire to target a specific `accountStore`, then provide reference to the `accountStore` in options.
+If `accountStore` is provided as a string an account store HREF is expected, otherwise it expects an object describing the account store link, e.g. `{ nameKey: 'organizaiton nameKey' }`.</td>
     </tr>
     <tr>
       <td>`callback`</td>